 Resources for live-streaming in your parish

-Many parishes have begun live-streaming Masses so that parishioners can participate from home.
+Though the coronavirus-related dispensation from the obligation to attend Mass has been lifted, some parishes may wish to continue live-streaming some parish events or activities.
 If your parish isn’t doing this but wants to begin, you can get started immediately.
 The good news is that anyone can quickly and easily begin streaming to Facebook or YouTube using nothing more than a smart phone.

 The most basic setup includes your smartphone, a tripod and a microphone.
-A wireless mic like this one will pick up your pastor’s voice and make the audio very clear.
+A wireless mic like this one will make the audio very clear.
 Once the camera and microphone are set up, you simply go live on Facebook to begin streaming.

 Another option is to purchase a webcam – this blog post has some great information and a list of recommended webcams.
 Webcams plug into your computer, where you can either download streaming software or log into your video streaming platform and begin your video.